Loading Solar Battery Perth...

 Ask: "What's the peak output for motor startup?"

-Most backup systems are designed for essential circuits only - typically 2-3 circuits covering critical loads.
-Whole-home backup is possible but requires significantly larger inverters and batteries.
+Most backup systems are designed for essential circuits only, typically two or three circuits covering the loads that matter during an outage.
+Whole-home backup is possible, but it needs a much larger inverter and battery.

 The most common and cost-effective approach.
-Your installer wires specific circuits to the backup output.
+The installer wires specific circuits to the battery's backup output.

 Typical loads: